cockroachdb/docs/v20.1/export.md

  Parameter | Description
 -----------|-------------
- `file_location` | Specify the URL of the file location where you want to store the exported CSV data.
+ `file_location` | Specify the [URL of the file location](#export-file-url) where you want to store the exported CSV data.<br><br>Note: Exports do not generate unique names, so each export should have a unique destination to avoid overwriting.
  `WITH kv_option` | Control your export's behavior with [these options](#export-options).
  `select_stmt` | Specify the query whose result you want to export to CSV format.
  `table_name` | Specify the name of the table you want to export to CSV format.

 ### Export file URL

+You can specify the base directory where you want to store the exported .csv files.
+CockroachDB will create the export file(s) in the specified directory with programmatically generated names (e.g., n1.1.csv, n1.2.csv, n2.1.csv, ...).
+Each export should have a unique destination to avoid overwriting other exports.

 URLs for the file directory location you want to export to must use the following format:

 {% include {{ page.version.version }}/misc/external-urls.md %}

-You can specify the base directory where you want to store the exported .csv files.
-CockroachDB will create several files in the specified directory with programmatically generated names (e.g., n1.1.csv, n1.2.csv, n2.1.csv, ...).

 ### Export options